 Living in a house or apartment is a different environment than a residence hall.
 With that in mind, the following exceptions are permitted specifically for students in University houses and apartments:

 Residents wanting to bring in other appliances not already present in their unit such as a/c units, laundry machines, or additional refrigerators must request permission in writing in advance and get approval from Residence Life and Physical Plant prior to bringing the appliance.
 The Student is responsible for appropriate, safe, and complete installation and removal; any damages caused by or cost incurred as a result of student-added appliances will be charged back to the assigned resident(s).
-If such approval is granted, it shall be made part of this agreement and may be subject to an additional charge.
+If such approval is granted, it shall be made part of the housing agreement and may be subject to an additional charge.
 University properties are of a variety ages and set-ups, therefore not all properties can support all desired appliances.
 Properties will not be modified to accommodate appliance requests.
+Student-introduced appliances that appears to be having a negative impact on the facilities or other members of the property may be removed immediately even if prior permission was granted.

 Microwaves are permitted provided they are within the electrical limits listed above, in good condition, and UL approved.
 Students should remain present throughout use, exercise caution, and follow safe operating procedures.